Wedding Catering is important & can be a big-ticket budget item… How do you choose?

 While buffet dinners are suitable for large numbers of guests, be aware of having long lines forming – you may have to plan guests going up to the buffet a table at a time, or having more than one buffet set up.

 Often, couples assume buffets will be much cheaper.
-It may sound like seated dinners are more expensive, but often it is the opposite.
-Less servers are required, as guests will help themselves, but a lot more food ends up being served (and often wasted), so the costs will be determined by the style and quality of food chosen.
-Often, even if food isn’t wasted, people go for seconds and even thirds so the amount of food is tripled to accommodate this.
-Make sure you ask your catering service the actual price difference between buffets and seated dinners.
+It may sound like seated dinners are more expensive, but it can be the opposite.
+Fewer service staff are required for a buffet catering, as guests will help themselves, but a lot more food ends up being served (and often wasted), so the costs will be determined by the style and quality of food chosen.
+Often, even if buffet food isn’t wasted, guests will go for seconds and even thirds so the amount of food is increased to accommodate this.
+Make sure you ask your caterers the actual price difference between buffets and seated dinners.

-A less traditional option, but appropriate for an afternoon wedding where guests are not expecting a full dinner.
+A less traditional option, but one appropriate for an afternoon wedding so long as guests are advised not to expect a full dinner.
 At a cocktail reception, staff will serve canapes either at tables for guests to help themselves from, or by walking around the venue with trays.
+This can be more convenient and much more budget-conscious than buffet stations.

-For a wedding of over 200, dinner can end up being prohibitively expensive, whereas a cocktail style reception will be much cheaper.
-You might want to tell guests in advance that the reception will be cocktail style, otherwise they are likely to assume they will have a full meal provided.
+For a large wedding, dinner can end up being prohibitively expensive, whereas a cocktail/canape style reception will be much cheaper.
+You should tell guests in advance that the reception will be cocktail style, otherwise they are likely to assume they will have a full meal provided.
 This might be obvious from the time of the reception, e.g. an afternoon-only reception, or one that begins at 7 or 8pm.

 The most casual wedding catering option is a spit roast or barbecue meal, which can either be prepared by family (for example at an at-home wedding) or by a professional company.
 If your wedding isn’t particularly formal, and/or your really close friends and family and would prefer the informality of a casual meal, this might be the most appropriate wedding catering option.
 A spit roast company is likely to be the cheapest of professional catering companies.